ALLERGY, HISTAMINE or INTOLERANCE?

 - itching of the throat, eyelids, face, mouth or tongue

 Allergy is more common in children, it’s more permanent than food intolerances and usually is related to one or two isolated foods, and/or pollen, fungus spores, animal dander, mould or medicines.
 The offenders usually need to be avoided long term.
-It is important to note that digestive infections can elevate IgE.
-Reactions can occur immediately, but there can be a later reactions about 4 to 6 hours after the initial reaction and persist for days with symptoms like oedema and inflammation.
-Studies show that antacids impair digestion and can lead to elevation in IgE, considering that this is one of the highest selling drugs on the market it’s probably good to know!
+It is important to note that digestive infections can elevate IgE (partiularly worms!).
+Reactions can occur immediately, but there can be a later reaction about 4 to 6 hours after the initial reaction and persist for days with symptoms like oedema (fluid retention) and inflammation.
+Studies show that antacids (proton pump inhibitors such as somac or pariet) impair digestion and can lead to elevation in IgE antibodies, considering that this is one of the highest selling drugs on the market it’s probably good to know!

 Understanding HISTAMINE Intolerance

 Interestingly elevated histamine will present as the same symptoms as those in allergy, but the cause is due to histamine excess. related to an inability of the body to clear histamine, causing an overload.
-Dietary histamine can be rapidly detoxified normally by enzymes known as Diamine oxidase (DAO) and histamine N-methyltransferase (HNMT), but some people have a genetic issues with these enzymes or may be over eating foods which are high in histamine, and the result is impaired histamine degradation, resulting in symptoms mimicking allergic symptoms.
+Dietary histamine can be rapidly detoxified normally by enzymes known as Diamine oxidase (DAO) and histamine N-methyltransferase (HNMT), but some people have genetic issues with these enzymes or may be over eating foods which are high in histamine, and the result is impaired histamine degradation, resulting in symptoms mimicking allergic symptoms.
 This makes it difficult to differentiate between histamine excess and allergy.
+Here are some of the symptoms.

 - rhinoconjunctival symptoms